The Adam’s apple is a lump of cartilage that protrudes from the voice box, or larynx. It is typically more prominent in males.

 - thyroid cancer

-The Adam’s apple is a growth that protrudes from the thyroid cartilage.
-The size depends on how large the larynx grows, but Adam’s apples are typically bigger in males.
+The Adam’s apple is a cartilage growth that protrudes from the neck.
+The size depends on how large the larynx grows, and Adam’s apples are typically larger in males.

 The Adam’s apple itself does not impact health, but some people choose to change the size through surgery.